 After all who better to relate to and support others than someone like us, who’s been there and felt those same emotions, right?!

 During a recent conversation with a colleague, I was one of those Eeyore type of moods.
-You know the ones I’m referring too?
 Those times when everything just seems hopeless, there’s no way out, and nobody understands.
+Kinda feeling sorry for myself basically.

 I’m certainly not minimizing those feelings, God knows I have them more often than I care to admit, but they just remind me of Eeyore.
 I guess it’s a way to make me smile a bit in the face of struggle.